DOI10.47051/CKDR2717

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),810 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet pachacamac honors Pacha Kamaq, the Incan deity who is the creator of the land.1

 See it in the wild: Pachacámac Ground Snakes can be seen at a rate of about once every few weeks in forested areas throughout the Ecuadorian Amazon region.
 Some of the best localities to find snakes of this species are: Wildsumaco Wildlife Sanctuary and Maycu Reserve.
-The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures nearby forest border.
+The snakes may be located by scanning the forest floor and leaf-litter along trails at night or by looking under rocks and logs in pastures near forest borders.

 Authors: Duvan ZambranoaAffiliation: Universidad del Tolima, Ibagué, Colombia. and Alejandro ArteagabAffiliation: Tropical Herping (TH), Quito, Ecuador.